chris-wtfoxtrot/moco2jira/README.md

 ```

 ### Delete tracking in Jira
-It will only delete Tickets stated in Moco.
-It will not delete all
+It will only delete trackings for JIRA tickets stated in Moco.
+It will not delete all time-trackings you (manually) made in JIRA.
+Trackings in Moco will never be deleted, as they count as single source of truth.

 ```
-m2j --delete
-m2j -d 2024-01-01 --delete
+m2j --delete # delete JIRA time-trackings for today m2j -d 2024-01-01 --delete # delete JIRA time-trackings for the spedified date
 ```

 ### Verbosing